khawajafarooq/ProgressMeter/README.md

 ## Use Cases

 ### Health App 🏃‍♂️
-Building a pedometer have never been easier.
+Building a pedometer has never been easier.
 If you are looking for something other than a gauge control.
 Just have a look 🤓
 <p align="center"><img src ="screens/steps_example.png" width="300px"/></p>